-George Sink, P.A. is a veteran-owned firm that has been in business for more than 40 years.
-During that time, we have helped thousands of injured and disabled people fight for what’s right.
+We have helped thousands of injured and disabled people fight for what’s right.
 It’s unacceptable to deny people the compensation they need to thrive and survive.
-Our attorneys approach every case with compassion, strong legal knowledge, and a commitment to standing up for those whose service-connected disabilities are not rated fairly.
+Our advocates approach every claim with compassion, strong knowledge, and a commitment to standing up for those whose service-connected disabilities are not rated fairly.

 Don’t shortchange yourself.
 There are several paths to getting a 100 percent rating.
 Reach out to us to learn more.

-If you or a loved one is applying for benefits or unhappy with their VA rating, contact our veterans disability attorneys for a free consultation now.
+If you or a loved one is applying for benefits or unhappy with their VA rating, contact our veterans disability advocacy for a free consultation now.

-What You Need to Prove 100 Percent VA Disability
+What You Need to Prove 100% VA Disability

-A key component impacting the rating is how much the con ditions affect a veteran’s ability to work.
-Attaining a 100 percent disability rating means that you must prove that you are physically and/or mentally impaired to such a degree that it is impossible for you to maintain a substantially gainful occupation or carry out daily activities.
+A key component impacting the rating is how much the conditions affect a veteran’s ability to work.
+Attaining a 100% disability rating means that you must prove that you are physically and/or mentally impaired to such a degree that it is impossible for you to maintain a substantially gainful occupation or carry out daily activities.
 To prove you have this level of disability, you should submit extensive documentation.

-Examples of evidence that you may use to prove you are 100 percent disabled include medical diagnoses, lab test results, physicians’ statements, and statements from your supervisors or co-workers, friends and family.
+Examples of evidence that you may use to prove you are 100% disabled include medical diagnoses, lab test results, physicians’ statements, and statements from your supervisors or co-workers, friends and family.

-If you are not currently receiving medical treatment for your condition or are not seeing your doctor regularly, you should do this before applying for a 100 percent disability.
+If you are not currently receiving medical treatment for your condition or are not seeing your doctor regularly, you should do this before applying for a 100% disability.
 VA may view the lack of consistent medical care as an indication that your condition is not as severe as you make it out to be.
-In other words: If you have not been to the doctor in six months or a year, the VA may find it hard to believe your condition is severe enough to warrant a 100 percent rating.
+In other words: If you have not been to the doctor in six months or a year, the VA may find it hard to believe your condition is severe enough to warrant a 100% rating.

 Veterans who have a service-connected illness or injury must meet several requirements in order to receive VA benefits.
 The most basic prerequisites require that veterans have: